Affective computing: Cognitivist vs. interactional approaches

 Within the field of human–computer interaction, Rosalind Picard's cognitivist or "information model" concept of emotion has been criticized by and contrasted with the "post-cognitivist" or "interactional" pragmatist approach taken by Kirsten Boehner and others which views emotion as inherently social.

 Picard's focus is human–computer interaction, and her goal for affective computing is to "give computers the ability to recognize, express, and in some cases, 'have' emotions".
 In contrast, the interactional approach seeks to help "people to understand and experience their own emotions" and to improve computer-mediated interpersonal communication.
 It does not necessarily seek to map emotion into an objective mathematical model for machine interpretation, but rather let humans make sense of each other's emotional expressions in open-ended ways that might be ambiguous, subjective, and sensitive to context.

 Picard's critics describe her concept of emotion as "objective, internal, private, and mechanistic".
 They say it reduces emotion to a discrete psychological signal occurring inside the body that can be measured and which is an input to cognition, undercutting the complexity of emotional experience.

 The interactional approach asserts that though emotion has biophysical aspects, it is "culturally grounded, dynamically experienced, and to some degree constructed in action and interaction".
 Put another way, it considers "emotion as a social and cultural product experienced through our interactions".

+Potential risks

+Some LLMs, such as ChatGPT, can mimic human behavior and emotions.

+Human–computer relationships

+Usage of affective computing tools such as ChatGPT has led to some individuals developing parasocial relationships with the LLMs.
+One woman who was interviewed by The New York Times chatted with her "A.I. boyfriend", ChatGPT, for up to fifty-six hours every week.
+These kinds of interactions with affective computing tools may increase feelings of depression or loneliness in those with underlying mental health conditions, resulting in a phenomenon often coined "Chatbot psychosis".
+Matthew Raine and Megan Garcia, who lost their sons in A.I.-related incidents, have sued OpenAI for encouraging these kinds of relationships with ChatGPT.

+Ethics

+Although affective computing systems have many potential uses, some of those uses pose ethical concern in the scientific community.
+Usage of affective computing systems could analyze people's facial expressions in public without explicit consent from individuals.
+There is also a risk of affective computing systems being used to manipulate an audience's emotions.
+Additionally, systems that help others may pose small trade-off risks (such as arousing feelings that are not connected to the real world).
+Researchers are also concerned about potential psychological effects of affective computing that is used in a sexual context (ex. robotic sex dolls), though no evidence exists yet to prove these claims.
+Users of affective computing systems trust them more when there is an ethical contract between the system and the user.